byronwatt/CmdLineOptions/README.md

 The 'magic' isn't really magic, each option is a static object with a static initializer that adds the option to a global list.

 This all happens before `main()` is called.

+oh,... and environment variables are also checked for that match the option name.

+e.g. export PROJECT_log_level=1

+Is the same as adding log_level=1 on the command line.

+# todo: add some example code